B-Benja/b-benja.github.io/_projects/2_project.md

 This allows us to analyze not just *that* something was patented, but *what exactly* was claimed.
 Claims reveal functional boundaries, technical scope, and strategic framing—especially useful when combined with citation data, text similarity, or scientific linkage information.

-The tool is available on GitHub:
+The code is available on GitHub:
 [github.com/B-Benja/claims_scraper](https://github.com/B-Benja/claims_scraper)

 It is built for transparency, reproducibility, and integration into broader research pipelines focused on knowledge flows, IP strategy, and technology analysis.